Strategy for Democracy: From Systemic Corruption to Proto-Totalitarianism in the Second Gilded Age Plutocracy, and Progressive Responses

 648 Pages Posted: 11 Jan 2022 Last revised: 25 Jul 2022

 Even President Trump's inaugural identified as his central issue "whether our government is controlled by the people."
-Polls show this to be a leading public concern that is ignored by the bipartisan political establishment which controls government for the plutocrats who pay to play instead of for the people who vote.
+Polls show government corruption to be a leading public concern.
+But it has until recently been ignored by the bipartisan political establishment which controls government for a corrupt plutocracy.
+Those who pay to play do not govern for the people who vote.
+Elected representatives are able to point to a judicial supremacist Court as the cause of legalized and hence systemic corruption.
 (Ch.
-1) This issue of failed democracy likely accounts for Trump's victory over the Clintons' plutocratic political machine which offered more diversionary identity politics but no plausible solution to the systemic political corruption Trump described.
+1) This issue of failed democracy accounts for Trump's victory.
+His "Drain the Swamp" slogan was more convincing to some than reliance on the Clintons' plutocratic political machine.
+"Lock her Up" also resonated with the view that the Clintons were past masters of the ruling system of plutocratic corruption.
+More diversionary identity politics promised no plausible solution to the systemic political corruption that Trump described in his fraudulent campaign that closely followed the totalitarian playbook.
 See also this author's "The Amendment Diversion," http://ssrn.com/abstract=2722336.

 Suggested Citation: Suggested Citation